KennthShang/TarGene/README.md

 ../bin/main.sh my_env.sh "SPAdes"

 ```
-Note if you want to rerun the program, you need to manually delete the files in the output directory.
+Note if you want to rerun the program, you need to manually delete the corresponding files in the output directory.